 Listing pages, which display data pulled in from other pages, cannot be edited via editable regions as a usual page would be.
 This is because they pull the data in automatically; there is no need to edit them.
 The typical listing pages in a catalog are:

 When another page is edited and published, the listing page will change as well, but must be published for those changes to appear on the live website.

-Course Catalog also allows for "regular" pages to be created, referred to as regulatory pages.
-These pages do not pull from a provided XML export or aggregate data into a listing, but are edited as typical.
+Course Catalog also allows for interior pages to be created, referred to as regulatory pages.
+These pages do not pull from a provided XML export or aggregate data into a listing, but are edited just as normal interior pages are.

 The data populating pages can be added in two ways.
 One option is to manually enter the data for each page, such as course or program title, descriptions, and times.
 The other is to pull the data in from an external source of information, such as a third-party program managing course data.
 Regulatory pages will always use manual entry only, and individual course/program pages that pull information from an external source will typically have a page parameter that allows the user to identify the data to be pulled, such as "Course ID."

 Depending on when your module was implemented, you may have two additional .pcf files labeled _pdf-index and _toc or _table-of-contents.
 These files are used to configure the index of terms and the table of contents for your catalog.
 If you have these files, do not rename them.